 Collecting Your Child or Visiting The School

 We welcome parents visiting the school.
 If you wish to see your child’s teacher, or a member of the school administration, please ring to make an appointment.
-For the safety and welfare of all students and efficient delivery of goods and services to the school, all visitors must sign in at the reception area of the school and collect a visitors badge.
+For the safety and welfare of all students and efficient delivery of goods and services to the school, all visitors must sign in at the reception area of the school using the Passtab App and collecting a visitors sticker.

-Parents who need to collect their children before the end of school may do so by filling out a student collection form at the front office.
+Parents who need to collect their children before the end of school may do so by using the Passtab App at the front office.
 The school will not release a student to anyone other than the child’s parent or legal guardian, unless specific arrangements have been made with the school.

 Carnivals and Country Week

 The school participates in a number of inter-school competitions during the course of the year.
 Students not participating in these carnivals are still expected to attend school where a modified programme will be conducted.
 If your child is not attending school on any of these days, then their absence should be reported as per the absences information outlined above.

 The school makes every endeavour to keep contributions and charges to a minimum and consequently it is important that all contributions are paid promptly.
 Contributions are used to purchase a wide range of resources for use by all students including reading books, computers, sporting equipment and art and craft materials.

 Students who have not paid optional charges prior to the following occasions – excursions, camps, overnight excursions, seminars, special courses, sporting carnivals and the Year 10 Farewell Evening may not be permitted to attend.

 The contributions and charges structure is sent out at the end of each year by the School Council.